jackychen651/jackychen651.github.io/_pages/about.md

 I am currently a master student major in Statistics in [Department of Statistics](https://stat.uchicago.edu/), [the University of Chicago](https://www.uchicago.edu/).

 My life goal is to simulate natural phenomenon on modern computers, ranging from physics and chemistry to biology and astrology.
-Besides my great ambition, I have been interested in fast algorithms, scientific computing and some topics in statistics.
+Besides my great ambition, I have been interested in fast algorithms, scientific computing, and some topics in statistics.

 During my undergraduate, I was fortunate to finish my thesis under the guidance of [Weiguo Gao](https://www.researchgate.net/profile/Weiguo-Gao).
 And during my master, I was also fortunate to meet [Jeremy Hoskins](https://www.jghoskins.com/) in the course Fast Algorithms, who had a great influence on my current research interest.